 and the U.S. Marine Corps.
 The web bos'n served with all three sea

-service branches in a four decade military career.
+service branches in a nearly four decade military career.
 Bluejacket.com was

 launched in November 1997 with a few patches and pictures of favorite

 ships and has grown with the help of many shipmates.
-All Coast Guard
+As a retirement

 material shifted berth to